stsiwo/e-commerce-starter-kits/app-documentation.md

       - currently, test api key is enough to send request to Canada Post API since we only use rating.
     2. create an account for Stripe to handle payment.

+    3. aws setup.
+      - route53
+        - register and create a new domain.
+      - ec2
+        -
+      - ses
+        - get out of sandbox to send email to anymous users

+    4. create an email with the domain you registered with aws

 ## Policies

   - refund policy: